top of page

 How to Review (and Raise) Your Liability Limits

-If you're not sure what your policy covers, grab your declarations page—or call your insurer and ask.
+If you're unsure what your policy covers, grab your declarations page or call your insurer and ask.
 A licensed agent can walk you through your options, recommend limits tailored to your assets, and compare costs.
 Remember:

 Frequently Asked Questions About Car Insurance Liability Limits